alphasldiallo/alphasldiallo.github.io/_posts/2021-03-27-gesture-recognition-using-a-neural-network.md

 - **leftright**.
 The action of moving a hand (while holding the sensor) from left to right repeatedly.
 - **updown**.
 Same as the previous but we should move from up to down repeatedly.
 - **Hadoken**.
 The coolest part of this project.
 We just have to make (a lot of) hadokens.
 - **Idle**.
 We will just collect data on a flat surface.
-In our example, we will consider unknown actions as idle.
+For our example, we will consider unknown actions as idle.

 Collecting data is annoying; that is why I am sharing with you all the data you will need: [leftright](https://raw.githubusercontent.com/alphasldiallo/IMU_data/main/leftright.csv), [updown](https://raw.githubusercontent.com/alphasldiallo/IMU_data/main/updown.csv), [hadoken](https://raw.githubusercontent.com/alphasldiallo/IMU_data/main/hadoken.csv), [idle](https://raw.githubusercontent.com/alphasldiallo/IMU_data/main/idle.csv).